skornweiss/covid_protocols_rtd/docs/index.rst

    b.
 Focus on desired quality of life and tolerance for ICU measures

-      i.
-Avoid implying availability of ICU measures if unknown
+   c.
+Early consultation of palliative care if appropriate

 Triage to ICU
 -------------